suffolklibraries/lgc/content/collections/events/storytelling-yarnsmith-of-norwich.md

     content:
       -
         type: text
-        text: "Join professional storyteller Dave Tong,\_The Yarnsmith of Norwich\_for immersive historically themed stories for all the family.\_"
+        text: "Join professional storyteller Dave Tong,\_The Yarnsmith of Norwich,\_for immersive historically themed stories for all the family.\_"
       -
         type: hard_break
       -